potatodudedude/tp/docs/DeveloperGuide.md

 ## **Appendix: Effort**

+### Difficulty Level

+* Upon AB3, we updated some fields of contacts and created several new functions.
+This is relatively
+* challenging given the complexity of some specific functions created.
+* In addition, A new GUI is created.
+It was difficult given the difference between the new-added GUI and the original AB3 GUI.

 ### Effort Required

 * One of the more time-consuming areas was in implementing the GUI and logic to include viewing contacts in a dual-tab view